 Cons: Grounds you first, asks questions later.

-The BFF mom believes that communication is the key to a successful relationship, and wants her kids to be able to confide in her about anything, anytime.
-She tries to keep an open mind and an open heart, and makes it clear that there’s no problem you can’t talk through.
+The BFF mom believes that communication is the key to a successful relationship and wants her kids to be able to confide in her about anything at anytime.
+She tries to keep an open mind and an open heart and makes it clear that there’s no problem you can’t talk through.
 She has a great sense of humor, a big personality, is relaxed and friendly, and rarely gets seriously angry.
-BFF moms love throwing birthday parties, and know how to make any occasion entertaining.
+BFF moms love throwing birthday parties and know how to make any occasion entertaining.
 They are active, energetic, and fun to be around.

 Pros: She loves her kids for who they are.

 Cons: Embarrasses you in front of your friends by trying to act cool.
 She’s also the queen of the “overshare.”

 The motto of the Mother Hen is “Family First.”
 This type of mom would sacrifice anything for her family and puts the needs of everyone else above her own.
 The Mother Hen knows what you’re feeling by just looking at you face and feels the pain of her kids’ heartaches as if they were happening to her.
 This mom knows how to take care of her kids—she knows what they like and what makes them sick, happy, or sad.
 She is kind and compassionate and is a rock of stability for her family.
 A close-knit family is important to her, and she puts a high priority in family traditions like holidays, family vacations, and family dinner time.

 Pros: Is the glue that holds the family together.

 Cons: Can be overprotective and would wrap her kids in bubble wrap if she could.

 The Mother Hen: Charlotte York Goldenblatt, Sex and the City

 Pros: Kids might hate the emphasis on studies while they’re young but will thank their mothers in the end when they graduate from Harvard.